 Shortly after this statement was adopted, First Parish was accredited by the UUA as Green Sanctuary.

-The Environmental Leadership Team (ELT) of First Parish is beginning the UUA’s Green Sanctuary re-accreditation process, which is required every four to five years.
-As part of this process, the ELT team will work with the First Parish staff and congregation to assess how and how well we have met the goals of our Green Sanctuary program.
+The Environmental Action Team (EAT) of First Parish is beginning the UUA’s Green Sanctuary re-accreditation process, which is required every four to five years.
+As part of this process, the EAT team will work with the First Parish staff and congregation to assess how and how well we have met the goals of our Green Sanctuary program.
 We will then focus on developing a new action plan to build upon, and perhaps go beyond, our previous achievements.
 This requires concrete plans for the following areas: